‘Anticipating Autonomous’: a story of curiosity and confidence

 We’re proud to be part of the SMLL consortium bringing you this research – ‘Anticipating autonomous: the UK’s driverless future’ - and the CAV test-bed itself that is helping to make this happen.

-As part of SMLL, we spend a lot of time questioning the future of mobility and what needs to change to make autonomous a reality.
+As part of SMLL, we spend a lot of time questioning the future of mobility and what needs to change to make driverless cars and autonomous transport a reality.
 But there is something about seeing cold, hard statistics straight from the mouths of those involved in the transport and technology industries about when and how this will happen that makes you look at things with a different lens.

 In this blog post, I’d like to share the report highlights with you.
 Read on to find out what business leaders expect, and what they question, about CAVs today.